 The program is titled: Hands in the Dirt.
 The goal is to provide more fresh food to elders and veterans in our community through teaching and education.
 The group of 10-15 veterans tend to their gardens three times a week.
 Once every two weeks, local garden guru, Charlie Nardozzi offers a garden lesson to build the skills and knowledge of the gardeners.
 The gardeners harvest and contribute to the food shelves at the Veterans Association and the temporary military housing provided by COTS.
 The program increases the food security for its members but also enriches our gardens with wisdom, history and authentic stories of experiences that broaden our students’ understanding of the world.

 Please read more here and here!

-Salad days blossomed during the 2016 growing season.
+Salad days blossomed during the 2016 growing season and has continued to be a popular Wednesday destination.
 We expanded the event from an occasional gathering in the garden to a weekly event through the summer growing season.
 This year we will attempt to host salad days through September in hopes that more students, staff and faculty access the garden.
 The event promises a meal of the freshest salad prepared on site directly after that morning’s harvest.
 We also include bread and freshly made herb butter.
 We regularly have 10-20 people in attendance.

 Please join us this September, Wednesdays from 12 – 12:30.